Kilcekru/dcc/README.md

 - Extract the zip and run the `Setup.exe` (The Installer is not yet signed, so Windows might warn you about an unknown source)
 - The installer installs all necessary files, creates a Desktop Shortcut and launches the app.
 You can delete the Setup afterwards
 - Inside DCC you can setup the paths to your DCS folders and then start the campaign app
-- To allow DCS persistance, follow the steps described at [Persistance](#persistence)
 - You are ready to go, have fun

 # Dynamic Campaign